kosli-dev/cli/docs.kosli.com/content/tutorials/following_a_git_commit_to_runtime_environments/_index.md

 {{< hint info >}}
 ## Blue-green deployment
 There were *two* versions of `runner` at this point in time!
-The first, with three replicas (to fix the problem), but also a second (from commit `85d83c6`) with only one replica.
+The first had three replicas (to fix the problem), but there was also a second (from commit `85d83c6`) with only one replica.

 You are seeing a **blue-green deployment** happening;
-`runner:85d83c6` is about to be stopped, it will not be reported in snapshot `aws-prod#66`.
+`runner:85d83c6` is about to be stopped and will not be reported in snapshot `aws-prod#66`.
 {{< /hint >}}